 This year, the Irish Medtech Association is putting a spotlight on our innovative start-up community.
 This has been attracting international attention, and strategic growth markets like connected health.
-These markets are expected to be worth an estimated €15.5 billion in sales by 2024.
+This is why these markets are expected to be worth an estimated €15.5 billion in sales by 2024.

 Ireland is home to nine of the world’s top 10 medtech companies.
 It is a strategic base for the European market, worth €110 billion.
 The group now wants to make Ireland an international leader.
 This is down to innovative, patient-centred Irish medtech products and solutions tackling changing health needs.